 Phase 2 of the campaign is about more than providing an opportunity for shelter for youth.
 It is about providing a supportive community that allows young scholars to reach their true potential.
 Homeless youth, runaway youth, and foster care youth will be invited to join our community and participate in academic learning but also build skills and receive compensation for helping out around their dormitory and community working space.

 As part of their stay with the community, youth will cook meals, farm/garden, clean, help facilitate activities, and tutor younger peer residents.
 Also, youth, of all ages, will participate in a variety of social and familial activities throughout the year to support their social-emotional growth as a young leader in a global community.

 Youth can join the dormitory community at the ages of 13 through 16 years old.
 However, they will remain in the dorm with us until completion of their Diploma+ at age 20.
 They’ll have the option to stay in the youth dormitory until the age of 22.

-Once we have completed phase 3 fundraising on July 1, 2023, construction of our first youth dormitory will begin in Washington State.
-The plan is for construction to complete within 12 months so it may open to students fall of 2024.
+Once we have completed the first portion of phase 2 fundraising on September 1, 2025, the construction of our first youth dormitory will begin in Washington State.
+The plan is for construction to complete within 24 months so it may open to students fall of 2026.